rgrams/rendercam/README.md

 ## Window Update Listeners

 Sometimes you may have scripts or shaders that need to be updated when the window or camera is changed.
-The following module functions let you add and remove items from a list of URLs that will be sent a the following message whenever the window is resized or the camera is switched:
+The following module functions let you add and remove items from a list of URLs that will be sent the following message whenever the window is resized or the camera is switched:

 ### window_update